grafana/writers-toolkit/docs/sources/style-guide/inclusive-writing/index.md

 # Inclusive writing

-We write our documentation in US English, but we write for a global audience.
 When writing for Grafana, always use inclusive terminology and phrasing.
 Avoid all statements that perpetuate gender, racial, or cultural stereotypes; do not use gendered words or demographically oriented terms that are irrelevant to the content.

 ## Writing about people